Siemens M55 review: Form Factor

 The M55 is a beauty to both behold and hold.
 You may love the picture, but wait to see it.
 I define it as one of the few handsets that are original in design.
 I personally love to have it lying there on the desk!

 4, 096 colours.
 101 x 80 pixels.
 Up to 5 lines of text.
-At first, I thought I’d not be able to live with the 101 x 80 pixels, but to tell the truth, in use if you were not told that its 101 x 80, you’d probably never have a bother.
+At first, I thought I’d not be able to live with the 101 x 80 pixels, but to tell the truth, in use if you were not told that it is 101 x 80, you’d probably never have a bother.

 It is clear and very readable.
 Also, Siemens has made it possible for you to adjust the screen brightness.
 There are tons of wallpaper and screensaver images to choose from to spice up your display.
 I have played with plenty of phones, and the only phone I remember that comes with this wide a range of images and polyphonic ringtones is the Sagem MyX5.

 The battery life of this phone is good.
-After making and receiving calls, downloading and playing java games, playing downloaded MIDI files, sending and receiving multiple MMS slides and …. yeah, yeah, …the battery dies out after about 2 days.
+After making and receiving calls, downloading and playing Java games, playing downloaded MIDI files, sending and receiving multiple MMS slides and …. yeah, yeah, …the battery dies out after about 2 days.
 Believe me, any phone battery that lasts up to 2 days in my hands is certainly commendable.

 USB/Serial connection slot.
 I miss the infrared port, but I got a serial cable and that has sufficed.
 I also downloaded and installed the Siemens PC Data Suite on my PC.
 With the Data Suite, you can manage SMS, address book and indeed all files on the phone from your PC.
 There are even bitmap and ringtone editors available in the Suite.
 I cropped my wife’s picture and loaded it into the phone.
 Now when she calls, I see her pretty smiling face.

-So far so good: transferring ringtones and sounds, java midlets, wallpaper and screensavers from PC to the M55 has been fun.
+So far so good: transferring ringtones and sounds, Java midlets, wallpaper and screensavers from PC to the M55 has been fun.
 There were times PC-to-phone connection was broken for no apparent reason, but there have been no major hitches.

-At the moment I have exactly 52 MIDI/WAV sound files, 64 colour and 46 grayscale JPG/GIF/BMP pictures, 8 functional java midlets, 28 SMS and 24 MMS messages, as well as Voice recordings, calendar notes and appointments, on the phone.
+At the moment I have exactly 52 MIDI/WAV sound files, 64 colour and 46 grayscale JPG/GIF/BMP pictures, 8 functional java midlets, 28 SMSes, and 24 MMS messages, as well as Voice recordings, calendar notes and appointments, on the phone.
 With all that, there’s still 142.8 kb of file space available for further use.